 However, if your twins ask to sleep in separate rooms, regardless of their age or gender, you should arrange for that if you have the financial means to do so.

-In conclusion, there are many health, financial and psychological benefits of twins sleeping together in the same bed, or the same room.
-However, as they grow older they need more space for their individual growth, both physically and mentally.
-They should be given their own space if they themselves ask for it.
+In conclusion, there are many health, financial, and psychological benefits of twins sleeping together in the same bed, or the same room.
+As twins mature, they require more physical and mental space for individual growth.
+It’s important to respect their request for separate space if and when they express that need.